Most of us learn a simple rule early in life:

 Sometimes it means renegotiating expectations.

-The hardest part is recognising when effort has become automatic rather than intentional.
+The hardest part of this shift is recognising when effort has become automatic rather than intentional.

-Where are you applying effort out of habit, rather than because it’s genuinely required?
+Where are you applying effort out of habit rather than because it is genuinely required?

 About Me